-There further functions here in the EDIT CAMERA PATH box to further modify the camera path.
-There is the Bounce button, which will define an A-B-A movement of the camera or if I switch it it OFF, the actual movement will occur in only one direction from A to B. There is also the Looping button.
+There are further functions here in the EDIT CAMERA PATH box to further modify the camera path.
+There is the Bounce button, which will define an A-B-A movement of the camera or if I switch it OFF, the actual movement will occur in only one direction from A to B. There is also the Looping button.
 If I switch this button OFF, the movement will not recur but end at B after one run.
-Obviously, these settings apply each tome I change camera path in the CAMERA PATH box.
-If I change the camera from 7 to 6 for instance regardless where the camera 7 was in its moving sequence, when I select 7 again, the path will start again from its initial position.
+Obviously, these settings apply to each time I change the camera path in the CAMERA PATH box.
+If I change the camera from 7 to 6 for instance regardless of where camera 7 was in its moving sequence, when I select 7 again, the path will start again from its initial position.

-Whenever we edit either of the end points, we have the option to use the Undo, Redo functions.
+Whenever we edit either of the endpoints, we have the option to use the Undo, Redo functions.
 It’s important to know that we cannot use the general “Ctrl Z”, “Ctrl Y” undo, redo functions, because they are not applicable here.
-Instead, we have to use the designated icons here in the EDIT CAMERA PATH box. marked with the similar symbols.
+Instead, we have to use the designated icons here in the EDIT CAMERA PATH box. marked with similar symbols.
 If I click on these, I see that the position jumps to the previous camera positions.
-We also have a Reset button which can be used in case we lose our orientation in the scene for some reason.
-With this function, we can place ourself in the center of the scene.
+We also have a Reset button that can be used in case we lose our orientation in the scene for some reason.
+With this function, we can place ourselves in the center of the scene.

 I forgot to mention earlier, that if we keep the Ctrl key pressed down in all types of camera movements, we obtain a much faster camera movement and if we keep the Shift pressed down, we obtain a much slower camera movement.

-This rule however, can be applied differently.
+This rule, however, can be applied differently.
 We may have the intention to configure the system, that one virtual camera will display two billboards.
 We may eventually have two persons, who have been recorded by two separate cameras, maybe at different locations.
-Now this two people come together in one shared studio space.
+Now, these two people come together in one shared studio space.

 In order to achieve this, we have to return to the BILLBOARDS control board.
 Here we find a box called “VISIBILITY”.
 I have not mentioned this so far.
 With the help of this box, we can specify those virtual cameras, which will have access to that specific billboard and make it visible.
 We can for instance decide that we want to make the content of Billboard 2 visible as well, when our Camera 1 is active, simultaneously with its own associated Billboard 1 content.

 Obviously, we have to move this Billboard 2 into the virtual space of our Camera 1, where it can be visible.
-The easiest way to do this is to copy the position of the person in Billboard 1 by selecting Copy in the “Transformation” parameter with a right click.
+The easiest way to do this is to copy the position of the person in Billboard 1 by selecting Copy in the “Transformation” parameter with a right-click.
 Then move this to the Billboard 2 box with Paste or “Ctrl V” and by this overwriting the existing values here.
 Now we can detect this new, second billboard at the same position as the original Billboard 1.
-As a natural consequence to it, the size and the position of the new billboard is quite odd.
+As a natural consequence, the size and the position of the new billboard are quite odd.
 We can easily move and scale this new person to make it work well with the other person in the scene.
 We can place him behind the desk too.
-With these adjustments we have now moved both people in one common space.
+With these adjustments, we have now moved both people into one common space.

-Let us talk about some of the control functions that can be a performed during live studio sessions.
-Well, the majority of the settings appearing on our BILLBOARDS control board are rarely modified, if at all, during broadcast, except maybe from the Keying settings.
-In general we use the CAMERAS control board for shifting between different camera paths.
+Let us talk about some of the control functions that can be performed during live studio sessions.
+Well, the majority of the settings appearing on our BILLBOARDS control board are rarely modified, if at all, during broadcasting, except maybe from the Keying settings.
+In general, we use the CAMERAS control board for shifting between different camera paths.
 But in most sets, we will usually find a pre-defined special, tailormade control board, where operations - exclusively valid to the actual set - can be executed.
-A good example to this is for instance a graph that we can initiate or terminate here or a newsroom type crawl that can be displayed on our command.
+A good example of this is for instance a graph that we can initiate or terminate here or a newsroom type crawl that can be displayed on our command.

-In addition to these we can also find a setting, which is not particularly a live broadcast setting, but it is unique and tailormade to this scene only.
-It offers different lighting conditions in accordance to the different parts of the day.
+In addition to these, we can also find a setting, which is not particularly a live broadcast setting, but it is unique and tailormade to this scene only.
+It offers different lighting conditions in accordance with the different parts of the day.

-Let us now return to the node based editing interface that we call here as FLOW Editor.
+Let us now return to the node-based editing interface that we call here as FLOW Editor.
 This has been covered lightly at the beginning of this video.
-I have also mentioned there, that this editing interface is most useful, when the studio is in its building phase.
+I have also mentioned there, that this editing interface is most useful when the studio is in its building phase.
 In addition to its core purpose, certain pre-broadcast settings might have to be configured here.
-One good example to this is when we decide to load a specific video content into our virtual display appearing in the background.
+One good example of this is when we decide to load a specific video content into our virtual display appearing in the background.

-We can do this by selecting the target video in the File Browser, for instance a newsroom video that shows a transforming graph image.
-We simple drag the video into the editor.
+We can do this by selecting the target video in the File Browser, for instance, a newsroom video that shows a transforming graph image.
+We simply drag the video into the editor.
 This action will create a video playing box for this file.
-We are now wiring this box into its destination box in the set, in this case the purple, LCD Screen 2 box.
+We are now wiring this box into its destination box in the set, in this case, the purple, LCD Screen 2 box.
 We can immediately notice the new video on the panel in the back.
-If we want to change the video,, we simple draw the new one from the file browser directly onto the actual video player box.
+If we want to change the video, we simply draw the new one from the file browser directly onto the actual video player box.
 Again, we see the change immediately.

 Now we will stop here.
-Since this is a complex area and it can consists of many unique functions based on the requirements of each new set.
+Since this is a complex area and it can consist of many unique functions based on the requirements of each new set.

 And this concludes the explanation of the control board functions of virtual camera sets.